Values at Tolt Montessori

 ENRICHMENT

 The following elements top off the Montessori classroom experience for the year: frequent field trips, walks, group art projects, foreign language, service projects to connect us to the community, pen-pals, guest speakers, classroom pets, special music experiences, and creative or dramatic play.
+We host visits from the Carnation Library with Ms Becca for storytimes and songs.
+We participate in the 4th of July parade every year!
+That’s right, your family can be in the parade!
 We believe children need to be in wild spaces and connect with nature.
-We believe in a growth mindset for everybody in the learning community; students, staff, and families.
-We want you all to love the school and treasure you and your child's experiences here.
+We believe in a growth mindset for everybody in the learning community: students, staff, and families.
+We want you all to love the school.
+We treasure you and your child's experiences here.

 A child connected to nature is a child in love with their place in the world.